Sharing data (not openly available)

 Privileged period of exclusive access: Allows you time to analyse and publish the results of the data you have created or collected.
 During a project, and assuming no other constraints apply, you would only need to provide access to the subset of data supporting published findings.
 This would allow you time to continue to analyse and publish from your wider dataset.
 However, funder data policies differ on how long this period of exclusive use should last - you may be required to publish all final datasets within a defined period from either the end of project funding or the date of data collection.

 Embargoes: Allow you to delay access to data, during which time access would be completely restricted.
 Embargoes can be used to ensure that your archived data is not published until the articles based upon them are accepted for publication or published.
 This might be a condition of publication for some journal publishers.
 Embargoes can also be used to delay access whilst patents are filed or while research is commercialised.
-Leader of Business Engagement will be able to advise on how long this process might take and how long the embargo would need to be.
+Head of Business Engagement and IP Commercialisation will be able to advise on how long this process might take and how long the embargo would need to be.

 Registered access: Provided by some data archives.
 This requires potential users to register before they are able to access data files.
 Registered access allows the data archive to monitor who accesses data, enabling reminders about conditions of use.